SergeyStaroletov/EDTL/README.md

 Vladimir Zyubin, Igor Anureev, Natalia Garanina, Sergey Staroletov, Andrei Rozov, and Tatiana Liakh (Institute of Automation and Electrometry)

-The Hand dryer is a simple control system which uses a hands sensor as an inputand a dryer switching device as an output.
+The Hand dryer is a simple control system which uses a hands sensor as an input and a dryer switching device as an output.
 Due to the blackbox principle, we abstract from the control logic and observe only the input and output values.
 We formulate the following requirements:

 1. If the dryer is on, then it turns off after no hands are present for 1 second.
 2. If the dryer was not turned on and hands appeared, it will turn on after nomore than 1 cycle.